ibm-cloud-docs/watson-assistant/call-extension.md

 If you need to make changes, click **Edit extension** to reopen the **Extension setup** window.

 ### Compatible variables for parameters
-{: #parameter-response-types}
+{: #parameter-variable-types}

 To pass an input parameter value for an operation, you must select a compatible action variable or session variable.

 An action variable contains a value that is based on a customer response in a previous step.
 A session variable might have a value based on a customer response or a value defined by an expression.
 (For more information about action variables and session variables, see [Using variables to manage conversation information](/docs/watson-assistant?topic=watson-assistant-manage-info).)

-When you assign a value to a parameter, the variable you choose must have a customer response type that is compatible with the data type of the parameter.
+When you assign a value to a parameter, the variable you choose must be compatible with the data type of the parameter.
 (For example, a _number_ parameter must be assigned a numeric value rather than text.)

 The following table shows the possible customer response types and the parameter data type compatible with each.